-This Apple-Jack Bacon recipe has kindly been provided by Jasper AYKROYD, who’s knowledge of curing, and bacon making is awesome.
-Known also as the Bacon Wizard, he is The UK’s only journeyman curer, (a title which in the past referred to those who traveled to ply their trade and in so doing spread the knowledge of it alongside news of other people, places and ideas), and is kept busy as a consultant to the food industry.
-He now produces a range of bacon and cures under his own label, Jasper AYKROYD‘s Bacon, now available from baconwizard.co.uk
+Jasper AYKROYD has kindly provided us with this Apple-Jack Bacon recipe.
+His knowledge of curing and bacon making is awesome.
+Known also as the Bacon Wizard, he is the UK’s only journeyman curer.
+This title in the past referred to those who traveled to ply their trade.
+In so doing, spread the knowledge of it alongside news of other people, places and ideas.
+Now he keeps himself busy as a consultant to the food industry.
+He produces a range of bacon and cures under his own label, Jasper AYKROYD‘s Bacon, now available from baconwizard.co.uk

-In this recipe, we are using the ubiquitous Bramley cooking apple, but any fruit which is soft and juicy- or will become so with a little cooking – can be substituted.
+In this recipe, we are using the ubiquitous Bramley cooking apple, but any fruit which is soft and juicy- or will become so with a little cooking – can substitute.
 We have used damsons, plums, rhubarb and gooseberries all with great success.

 - 1 kg (2.2 lb) belly pork (rind removed, unless you have access to a bacon slicer!)